wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    Feature scoring method: Select "ChiSquared" (instead of default "PearsonCorrelation").

-1. Search for the remaining steps, drag it on the canvas, connect them as shown in the <a href="#PipelineDiagram">pipeline diagram above</a>.
+1. Search for the remaining steps <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/score-model">Score Model</a>

+   Drag it on the canvas, connect them as shown in the <a href="#PipelineDiagram">pipeline diagram above</a>.

    ### Train one set and test the other